 Those few examples are just the tip of the iceberg.
 We’re often presented with moments where we are able to choose to do it right.
 Those moments are big and small, but we do our best to treat them with appropriate deliberation and care.
 Our culture not only allows for that level of craftsmanship but encourages it.

 Whenever we get a chance, we all do our best to make Signifyd a better place to work.
-I can’t pretend everything goes as planned (We’re still coming to grips with load-balancing GRPC LINK TO GRPC POST in AWS.), but I can say that not a week goes by when I’m not amazed at how willing we are to grow as a team, how willing we are to do it right.
+I can’t pretend everything goes as planned, but I can say that not a week goes by when I’m not amazed at how willing we are to grow as a team, how willing we are to do it right.